rabinadk1/rabinadk1.github.io/content/posts/importing-openvpn.md

 series = ["Linux"]
 +++

-OpenVPN is a Virtual Private Network (VPN) system that implements techniques to create secure point-to-point or site-to-site connections in routed or bridged configurations and remote access facilities.
+OpenVPN is an open-source Virtual Private Network (VPN) system that implements techniques to create secure point-to-point or site-to-site connections in routed or bridged configurations and remote access facilities.
 It allows peers to authenticate each other using pre-shared secret keys, certificates, or username/password.
+It is recognized industry-wide as the most secure VPN encryption protocol.
+As well as being remarkably secure, OpenVPN is highly customizable and can be implemented by the users in several ways.

+The OpenVPN protocol is responsible for handling client-server communications.
+It allows you to connect to a remote network over a secure, encrypted connection and mask your IP addresses over all ports.
+When OpenVPN handles encryption and authentication, it uses the OpenSSL library quite extensively.

 Setting up OpenVPN in Linux is fairly easy.
 You can import its configuration from NetworkManager, _nm-connection-editor_ to be more specific.
 The configuration of OpenVPN has `.openvpn` extension.
 I want this blog to be a hands-on tutorial on how to import it.
 So, let’s get started.